JaniceShih/the-covid-19-tracker/README.md

 - Use Mouse havor each Stae render Tip with Covid-19 cases and deaths data from API.

-- Use Mouse havor each Stae render Tip with Covid-19 daily comfirmed line chart from API.
+- Use Mouse havor each Stae render Tip with Covid-19 daily confirmed line chart from API.

 Live site: [COVID-19 Tracker](https://janiceshih.github.io/the-covid-19-tracker/).